Got to Get You into My Life: Earth, Wind & Fire version

-A cover version by Earth, Wind & Fire was issued as a single in July 1978 by Columbia Records.
+A cover version by Earth, Wind & Fire was recorded for and performed in the Beatles tribute film Sgt.
+Pepper's Lonely Hearts Club Band and included on the accompanying soundtrack album.
+It was issued as a single in July 1978 by Columbia Records.
 Their rendition reached No. 1 on the Billboard Hot Soul Singles chart and No. 9 on the Billboard Hot 100.
 The song also rose to No. 33 on the UK Singles chart.
-"Got to Get You into My Life" has also been certified Gold in the US by the RIAA.
+The single has been certified Gold in the US by the RIAA.
+It was also included on the compilation album The Best of Earth, Wind & Fire, Vol. 1 which was released in November 1978.

 The guitar solo is by Al McKay.

 Critical reception

 The New York Daily News described Earth, Wind & Fire's version of "Got To Get You into My Life" as "oh-so-cool".
 Allmusic noted the tune as "a great remake".
 Cashbox also called EWF's cover of the song an "innovative rendition".
 Treble website placed this version as number thirty-four of "the top 100 cover songs".
 Record World said that "Maurice White's signature vocal and instrumental arrangements give extra life to the disc."

-"Got to Get You into My Life" won a Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s).
+Earth, Wind & Fire's "Got to Get You into My Life" won a Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s).
 The song was also nominated for a Best Pop Performance by a Duo or Group with Vocals.